 There are some drawbacks to using PSA testing.
-There may be high rates of false positives, meaning that the test can show lower levels of PSA when levels are actually normal.
+There may be high rates of

 In some cases, normal results from the tests do not rule out prostate cancer.
 Even when PSA levels are too low to indicate a problem, a person can still have prostate cancer.
 People may also have elevated levels of PSA without having cancer.